-When the charitable remainder trust sells the property it recognizes no gain or loss.
-When you receive payments from the charitable remainder trust, part will be taxed as income, part as capital gain and (potentially) part will be treated as a distribution from principal of the trust and not taxable at all.
+When the charitable remainder trust sells the property, it recognizes no gain or loss.
+When you receive payments from the charitable remainder trust, part will be taxed as income, part will be taxed as capital gain, and (potentially) part will be treated as a distribution from principal of the trust and not taxable at all.

 At your death, the charitable remainder trust can pay over to a family foundation, allowing your family to use those funds to accomplish the family’s charitable goals.

 Consider Buy-Back of Appreciated Low Basis Assets from Grantor Trusts

 Some individuals sold or gave (through a GRAT or other grantor trust) an asset that was expected to appreciate in value.
 The tax planning idea that motivated them was to pass that appreciation on to trusts for their children without gift or estate tax.
 The children’s trust that ends up owning the asset typically has a very low basis, meaning that a significant capital gains tax will be due if the trust sells the appreciated asset.